miarec/ansible-role-proxy/README.md

 # ansible-role-sip-proxy
 This Ansible role installs a SIP/RTP proxy to load balance multiple Miarec recorders.
-This is accomplishe using [Kamailio](https://github.com/kamailio/kamailio) and [RTPProxy](https://github.com/sippy/rtpproxy)
+This is accomplished using [Kamailio](https://github.com/kamailio/kamailio) and [RTPProxy](https://github.com/sippy/rtpproxy)

 ## Requirements
 Kamailio requires a database to maintain call state and routing destionations, the ansible playbook assumes this will be a postgreSQL instance available